Frequently Asked Questions

 - PDi stands behind our products, and we service what we sell.

-Of course one can buy televisions at a store for less.
+Of course one can buy consumer-grade televisions or tablets at a store for less.

-Those commercial televisions cost less because they are not built to take the use and demands in a healthcare facility.
+Do you realize that those consumer or commercial televisions cost less because they are not built to take the use and demands in a healthcare facility?
 Most televisions in a healthcare facility run 18 hours a day – everyday.
-This extensive use quickly wears out commercial televisions.
+PDi uses proven components to endure this usage.
+This extensive use quickly wears out commercial televisions and tablets.